PayGate/PaySubs_Magento_2/README.md

 This is the PayGate PaySubs (VCS) plugin for Magento 2.
 Please feel free to contact the PayGate support team at support@paygate.co.za should you require any assistance.

 ## Installation
 Please navigate to the [releases page](https://github.com/PayGate/PaySubs_Magento_2/releases), download the latest release (v1.0.5) and unzip.
-You will them be able to follow the integration guide which is included in the zip.
+You will then be able to follow the integration guide which is included in the zip.

 ## Collaboration